 Do landlords need an EICR?

-Yes, landlords do need a valid EICR in order to comply with the Electrical Safety Standards in the Private Rented Sector 2020.
+Yes, landlords do need a valid EICR in order to comply with new rules of the Electrical Safety Standards in the Private Rented Sector 2020.
 They also need to prove a property is safe to comply with the landlord and tenant act of 1954.

 Failing an EICR can be as simple as not complying with fuse box regulations or having a few faulty wires but it is important everything is signed off by a professional either way.